Updated January 2023

 In many European countries, in the event of a breakdown, the use of a warning triangle may be compulsory and having a reflective jacket at hand to put on prior to exiting your vehicle may also be mandatory.

-You may have heard about recent legislation regarding the need to carry a breathalyser in your vehicle in France.
+You may have heard about legislation regarding the need to carry a breathalyser in your vehicle in France.

 Opening hours and paying for stuff